Save the Redwoods League: Science-based strategy and research

-The League’s Vibrant Forests Plan attempts to provide a science-based conservation strategy for the remaining coast redwood and giant sequoia ecosystems.
+The League's Vibrant Forests Plan attempts to provide a science-based conservation strategy for the remaining coast redwood and giant sequoia ecosystems.
 Conservation decisions made by the League are guided by the Vibrant Forests Plan's strategies, helping to set priorities for land acquisitions, stewardship, and restoration initiatives.

 In 2018, the League published a State of the Redwoods Conservation Report for the first time.
 The report draws on scientific research to evaluate environmental threats facing coast redwoods and giant sequoia, how much progress has been made to date mitigating each threat, and whether that progress is continuing or in decline.
 Some key threats include the amount of unprotected forests, number of trees with old-growth characteristics, level of human encroachment, and fire preparedness status.

 The League has an active scientific research program that seeks to expand the understanding of the coast redwood and giant sequoia forests and ecosystems of which they are a key component.
 Their Research Grants Program provides funding to leading scientists studying redwood forest ecosystems, threatened and endangered species, and climate change impacts.
 Some of the major League-led research projects are the Redwoods and Climate Change Initiative (RCCI), the Redwood Genome Project, and Citizen Science Programs.

+The Giant Sequoia Lands Coalition is a partner to the League focused on the conservation of the giant sequoia groves, and in recent years has accelerated restoration across 25 groves.
+Drawing on shared research and data, the Coalition works to manage fuel reductions, prescribed fires, post-wildfire restoration, as well as long term monitoring of the sequoia ecosystem to address threats from wildfires and climate change.

 LiDAR is a key scientific technology used by the League and its forest researchers to aid in measuring tree height, biomass, and leaf area.
 This information can be useful in reforestation efforts, and also in finding the tallest redwood trees.
-The League’s first use of LiDAR was made possible by a grant from Kenneth Fisher.
+The League's first use of LiDAR was made possible by a grant from Kenneth Fisher.